Guide to Vertebrate Fossils of the Calvert Cliffs

 Stephen J. Godfrey (Volume editor) - 2018

-Once at the site, search for ISSN 1943-6688 for the 1st volume and ISSN 1943-6688 for the 2nd volume.
+Both volumes are available to download for free on the openSI website.
+Search ISSN 1943-6688 for the first volume and ISSN 1943-6688 for the second.

 Outdoor and Nature Books about the Chesapeake Bay